Ecosystems Serve as a Source of Life for the Cultural Sector

 Join the program to build your business acumen and contribute to finding unique ways for arts and culture institutions to stay relevant and have a more significant impact on society.
 Meet and network with other leaders and experts and explore new and innovative concepts.

-Be part of the leaders’ network – Have the privilege to join the BOC network across the Nordics and Baltics led by Aalto EE in co-operation with BI Norwegian Business School, Oslo, and in collaboration with the Nationalmuseum, Sweden.
+Be part of the leaders’ network – Have the privilege to join the BOC network across the Nordics and Baltics led by Aalto EE in co-operation with BI Norwegian Business School, Oslo.

 Analyze and focus – Take the opportunity to explore and think in your own time with the blended format comprising two online courses and seven intense face-to-face days in three countries.